sparkflows/sparkflows-docs/docs/tutorials/data-engineering/titanic-data-cleaning.rst

 Workflow
 --------
-This workflow performs the following steps:
+The below workflow:

 * Reads the Titanic dataset
 * Drops Rows containing Null values
 * Filters the Rows for whom Age has not been specified
 * Changes the data type of the Age column to integer
-* Filters rows for persons of age > 30 and who are female
+* Filters rows for persons of age > 30 and who are females

 .. figure:: ../../_assets/tutorials/data-engineering/titanic-data-cleaning/1.PNG
    :alt: titanic-data-cleaning